FordHBennett/stopify/README.md

 Then, open `http://localhost:8888` in a browser.
 Use `npx kill-port 8888` to kill the port, you may need to create a new terminal.

+## Bee log

+10/1/2022 3:23 PM - Bee was last seen near the whiteboard on the ceiling.
+It is now missing.